50 Incredible Things To Do in Argentina

 If you’ve got a car, head to La Plata, about an hour outside of Buenos Aires for city life on a smaller scale.

-One of the best things to do in La Plata is visit the Museo de La Plata, which houses dinosaur bones, rooms and rooms filled with taxidermy animals, and artifacts from Incan times.
+One of the best things to do in La Plata is visit the Museo de La Plata, which houses dinosaur bones, rooms and rooms filled with taxidermy animals, and artefacts from Incan times.

 This is a great day trip from Buenos Aires for history lovers or the budding palaeontologist.